 Lessons in dance composition (choreography) are part of the Theatre Class programme in which pupils are encouraged to use their own creativity.
 Using their classical and modern technique as a basis, the students explore the rhythmic, dynamic and spacial challenges involved in choreography, as well as the possibilities of expression and movement invention.
 At first, particular themes and musical works are suggested.
 It is the aim of this instruction to give pupils a structural basis on which they can develop their own choreographic ideas and thus become a creative partner for any choreographer they may work with during their professional career.

-The higher level of education at the Gymnasium Hamm has been specially developed for students of the School of the Hamburg Ballet.
+The higher level of education at the Louise Weiss Gymnasium has been specially developed for students of the chool of the Hamburg Ballet.
 Students from Germany and abroad are given the possibility to combine their academic studies towards qualifying for the German "Abitur" and following their ballet training.
-This profile has been offered to students by Gymnasium Hamm since 2011/2012.
+This profile has been offered to students by Louise Weiss Gymnasium since 2011/12.
 The aim is to facilitate the combination of training to be a professional dancer and achieving the highest possible academic school qualifications.
 This enables students entrance into universities if desired.
 The ballet school staff co-ordinate with the Gymnasium who take the ballet curriculum into account when giving the final examination results.

 The German "Fach Abitur"